pkuzengqi/pkuzengqi.github.io/index.md

 I am a second-year Ph.D. student in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/), under the supervision of Professor Heng Ji.
 Prior to UIUC, I got my bachelor's degree from [Peking University](http://english.pku.edu.cn/) in 2018.

-My research interests lie in the general area of Natural Language Processing, especially in knowledge-aware language understanding and representation.
+My research interests lie in the general area of Natural Language Processing, especially in document-level event-centric language representation and understanding.

 Meet [Peanut](cat.md)!